Skip to main content

 • Store minimal canonical metadata and state (type, lifecycle, recognition).

-2. Wallet and accounting backbone
+2. Wallet, commerce, and accounting backbone

-• Bind canonical wallets to entities.
+• Bind authority wallets (role control) and operational wallets (USDC flows) to entities.

 3. Governance and role modeling